 - There will be no creche and the creche room is unavailable.
 We do however have bags of toys available for creche children.

-- There will be Sunday Club for 4-12s in the church hall.
+- In tiers 1-3, there will be Sunday Club for 4-12s in the church hall.
 This will follow the government guidance for out of school activities for children.
 In tier 4 and lockdown, we will provide a mix of all age services and Sunday Club Live online.
 Please contact the office for access to the Sunday Club Live sessions on 01424 425863 or .

 - There will be no refreshments – please bring your own coffee!

 - We will keep a record for 21 days of who has been at each service.
 As such, we will ask people either to leave their name and contact details or check in on the NHS App.
 If you are on the electoral roll, we will simply need to take your name.